huangjh-pub/di-fusion/README.md

 ## Introduction

 DI-Fusion (Deep Implicit Fusion) is a novel online 3D reconstruction system based on RGB-D streams.
 It simultaneously localizes the camera and builds a local implicit map parametrized by a deep network.
-Please refer to our [technical report](http://arxiv.org/abs/2012.05551) for more details.
+Please refer to our [technical report](http://arxiv.org/abs/2012.05551) and [video](https://youtu.be/yxkIQFXQ6rw) for more details.

 ## Implementations